Ad Impression Tracking Software: What You Need to Know

 What Is Ad Impression Tracking Software?

 Ad impression tracking software tracks when a specific paid ad loads or becomes viewable.
-It ties that event to a sponsor, placement, creative, campaign, and time.
+It ties that event to a sponsor, slot, creative, campaign, and time.

 Your goal is to measure the ad itself.
 Google Analytics can show sessions and pages.
 Your email platform can show opens and clicks.
 Neither tool proves one sponsor image loaded for one reader.